-The Underwriters have agreed, subject to certain conditions, to purchase all of the Bonds from the Commonwealth at a discount from the initial offering prices of the Bonds equal to approximately 0.5156% of the aggregate principal amount of the Bonds.
-The Underwriters may offer and sell the Bonds to certain dealers and others (including dealers depositing Bonds into investment trusts) at prices lower than the public offering prices (or yields higher than the offering yields) stated on the inside cover page hereof.
-The principal offering prices (or yields) set forth on the inside cover page hereof may be changed from time to time after the initial offering by the Underwriters.
+The Underwriter has agreed, subject to certain conditions, to purchase all of the Bonds from the Commonwealth at a discount from the initial offering price of the Bonds equal to approximately 0.125% of the aggregate principal amount of the Bonds.
+The Underwriter may offer and sell the Bonds to certain dealers and others (including dealers depositing Bonds into investment trusts) at prices lower than the public offering prices (or yields higher than the offering yields) stated on the cover page hereof.